zer0Kerbal/FieldTrainingFacility/README.md

 Leveling up 'Immediately' is not realistic?
 Do you think Training needs time consuming?
 This mod will be answer for you. ![FieldTrainingFacility](https://github.com/zer0Kerbal/FieldTrainingFacility)

+---
+ Now then, someone like me will want to use both.
+Then, just install both of them.
+Result is shown below.
+FoeIXB6.png

+Payment of science point(TL) will be reduced with training experiences(FTF).

+For example -
+Just using TL, Level 4 -> Level 5 consumes 640p of Science point.
+But Level 4(50% with FTF) -> Level 5 consumes just 320p of science point.
+If 90% with FTF?
+Just pay 64p of science point or wait some more days. you can get level 5 kerbalnaut.

+More training means less sci point needed, linearly.

+These two mod can co-work, It's because I created this thread.
+If you want one thing, you can install just one mod.
+If you want co-work of them, you can install both.